 What I do

-I am an Economist in Policy and Research's Creative Economy Team.
+I am the Head of Innovation Mapping in Policy and Research's Creative Economy and Data Analytics Team.
 I have 15 years of experience doing research to improve innovation policy and practice, increasingly using data analytics and data science methods.
 I am interested in using new data sources and methods to understand the emergence of new technologies, jobs, industries and clusters, and their connectivity in innovation systems.

 I am currently leading Arloesiadur, a project to build a data platform to access, combine and analyse data to inform innovation policy in Wales.